Hot Tips For Selling Your Condominium

 Be Ready For a Home Inspection

 In the reference above you will see some of the more common defects that are discovered during a home inspection.
 It will be important you pay particular attention to these items.
 Again, your agent can help advise you in this area.
 There are some things, like a mold infestation, radon issues or structural defects that must be addressed if you hope to sell.
-Take care of it now so it doesn’t lead to issues later.
+Take care of it now so it doesn’t lead to problems later.

 Get Condo Docs Put Together

-Not all condo communities are something to be proud of, but if you have a great community it can help you sell your condominium.
+Not all condo communities are something to be proud of, but if you have a great community, it can help you sell your condominium.
 If you want to be able to point to all of the great things about where you live, it can be useful to get an official set of documents from the association so that you can answer questions that the buyers have.
-These documents will cost you a little bit of money, but they can prove valuable when you want buyers to know all the important details of your well-run community.
+These reports will cost you a little bit of money, but they can prove valuable when you want buyers to know all the important details of your well-run community.

 This is something the buyer will eventually ask for anyway and in fact more often that not a contract to purchase is usually contingent on acceptable review of the docs.
 A buyer will also ask to see a set of financial documents as well.
-They do this in order to ascertain the financial health of what they are buying into.
+They do this to ascertain the financial health of what they are buying into.
 These are some of the most important tips for buying a condo that I have discussed at length.
-As a seller it is important to be prepared to have the items a buyer is going to request.
-If there is a known issue regarding your complex spell it out up front before a buyer has a chance to overreact to it.
+As a seller, it is important to be prepared to have the items a buyer is going to request.
+If there is a known issue regarding your complex, spell it out up front before a buyer has a chance to overreact to it.